 EU Solvency II has set the cost of capital rate at 6%, which is used for the cost of capital calculation.
-On the other hand, the CRO (Chief Risk Officer) Forum comprising CROs from leading insurance companies in Europe proposed that 2.5% to 4.5% would be the appropriate level based on several trial calculations.
-Following the philosophy of the CRO Forum's approach, we have decided to use a cost of capital rate of 2.5% consistent with the MCEV framework considering Japanese long-term equity risk premiums, the beta of Sony Financial Holdings Inc., and the anticipated impact of Sony Life's equity risk exposure on the beta of Sony Financial Holdings Inc., which is a hedgeable risk.
+On the other hand, the CRO (Chief Risk Officer) Forum, comprising CROs from leading insurance companies in Europe, proposed that 2.5% to 4.5% would be the appropriate level based on several trial calculations.
+Following the philosophy of the CRO Forum's approach, we have decided to use a cost of capital rate of 3.0% consistent with the MCEV framework, considering Japanese long-term equity risk premiums, the beta of Sony Financial Holdings Inc., and the anticipated impact of Sony Life's equity risk exposure on the beta of Sony Financial Holdings Inc., which is a hedgeable risk.
+The cost of capital rate increased by 0.5 percentage points compared to the end of the previous fiscal year.
+This revision increased the cost of non-hedgeable risks by ¥51.8 billion, decreased the value of existing business by ¥53.0 billion and increased the required capital by ¥51.8 billion.
 We may revise the method of setting the cost of capital rate in the future, as an industry standard has not yet been established.